ekkeguembel/Mautic-LdapAuth-Bundle/README.md

 Once the parameters are set, open a new browser and check connection through LDAP. **Do not log out until LDAP configuration is valid!**

-## Developments in progress

-* Test LDAP Authentication settings
-* LDAP bind account and Group management
+## Known limitations

+* Active Directory support currently abandoned
+* only default group assignment (not based on LDAP attributes)
+* LDAP attributes in the configuration not matching the actual data (e.g. misspelled, like givenname instead of givenName) prevent the plugin from working

 ## Contributing